 This regime has been very successful.
 Requested quantities of seedlings meeting strict physiological and morphological requirements are achieved or exceeded with a minimum oversow.
-Seedlings grown under this regime average 15 to 20 cm in height and 2.5 to 2.8 mm in caliper.
+Seedlings grown under this regime average 15 cm in height and 2.8 to 3.2 mm in caliper.
 We feel the most important aspect of any growing regime is continually monitoring seedling growth as the regime progresses.
-Height and caliper measurements can then be used to modify or change the regime as the growth of the seedlings dictates, during one growing season and between growing seasons.
-This regime has been developed from eight years of records on fertilizer application rates and the resultant seedling growth, and will certainly be modified in the pursuit of high-quality spruce seedlings.
+Height and caliper measurements can then be used to modify or change the regime as the growth of the seedlings dictates during one growing season and between growing seasons.
+This regime has been developed from eight years of records on fertilizer application rates and the resultant seedling growth, and will certainly be modified in the pursuit of high-quality pine seedlings.